-A key driver for the project is to reduce causer pays charges which can be enacted when a semi-scheduled generator is unable to meet the generation target set by the Australian Energy Market Operator (AEMO) dispatch system.
+Fulcrum3D CloudCAM Solar Forecasting project aimsto reduce causer pays charges which can be enacted when a semi-scheduled generator is unable to meet the generation target set by the Australian Energy Market Operator (AEMO) dispatch system.
 AEMO is now allowing semi-scheduled generators to submit their own five-minute forecasts.
 If these are more accurate than AEMO’s current forecasts then this should lower the causer pays penalties payable by the solar farm.

-Short term forecasts are also expected to increase robustness of electricity supply and reduce costs by:
+Short term forecasts are also expected to increase robustness of electricity supply and reduce costs.
+The project will:

-- optimising storage dispatch, demand response and other grid support technologies
+- Optimise storage dispatch, demand response and other grid support technologies,

-- potentially providing of Frequency Control Ancillary Service (FCAS) support
+- Provide Frequency Control Ancillary Service (FCAS) support,

 How the project works

-- installing nine Fulcrum3D CloudCAMs (with logging and local processing equipment) throughout the Kidston Solar Farm
+- Install nine Fulcrum3D CloudCAMs (with logging and local processing equipment) throughout the Kidston Solar Farm,

-- integrating the CloudCAMs and other solar farm datasets to develop a detailed power model and provide five-minute forecasts into the AEMO system
+- Integrate the CloudCAMs and other solar farm datasets to develop a detailed power model and provide five-minute forecasts into the AEMO system,

-- assessing the accuracy of these forecasts and providing a cost-benefit analysis to evaluate value to the solar farm.
+- Assess the accuracy of these forecasts and providing a cost-benefit analysis to evaluate value to the solar farm.